 Aside from being the world’s largest museum of science and technology, it also happens to be Munich’s biggest museum of all types.
 Initially, the museum usually held pop and rock concerts, including performances from artists such as The Who, Jimi Hendrix, and Elton John.

 The museum’s permanent exhibition is divided into three themes depending on the three halls they are located in: Urban Transport, Travel, Mobility, and Technology.

 Some exhibits on display in the museum include huge steam locomotives standing at specially built stations.
 There are car models such as Benz’s first car, the BMW motorcycle, and Messerschmitt’s cabin scooter.

 Address: Gabelsbergerstraße 39, 80333 München, Germany

-The museum has lived more than two centuries and currently presents visitors with history long-aged as five thousand years earlier.
-In the Kunstareal vicinity, there are eighteen museums and exhibitions halls, up to six international colleges, more than forty galleries, and cultural institutions (too numerous to mention).
+The museum has lived for over two centuries and currently presents visitors with a long-aged history as five thousand years earlier.
+In the Kunstareal vicinity, there are eighteen museums and exhibition halls, up to six international colleges, more than forty galleries, and cultural institutions (too numerous to mention).

-Wandering the streets of Kunstareal leave the visitors with an ‘o’ shaped expression, given the numerous attractive ancient exhibits on display.
-Some of these attractions include: the popular Bayerische Staatsgemaldesammlungen with Alte Pinakothek, Puinakothek der Moderne, Neue Pinkothek, and Late Middel Ages art collections.
+Wandering the streets of Kunstareal leaves the visitors with an ‘o’ shaped expression, given the numerous attractive ancient exhibits on display.
+These attractions include the popular Bayerische Staatsgemaldesammlungen with Alte Pinakothek, Pinakothek der Moderne, Neue Pinakothek, and Late Middle Ages art collections.

-Also the Glyptothek and the Akademie der Bildenden Kunste of Munich, the Staatlisches Museum fur Agyptische Kunst building, etc. Building situated around this area is quite an architectural thrill, a wow to visitors, also.
+Also, the Glyptothek, the Akademie der Bildenden Kunste of Munich, the Staatlisches Museum fur Agyptische Kunst building, and more.
+Buildings around this area are quite an architectural thrill, a wow to visitors.
 The quarter has museums targeted at preserving history and items of history.